montaguethomas/simarine-python/PROTOCOL.md

 On the UDP broadcast channel:

-- Broadcast messages use the **same message structure** and CRC as TCP.
+- Broadcast messages use the **same message structure** and checksum as TCP.
 - The Simarine Pico periodically broadcasts messages.
 - A client can:
   - Bind to the UDP port,